-None of this controlling activity is exactly natural—if we understand nature as opposed to culture—but it can lead to a strong predisposition.
+None of this controlling activity is exactly natural (if we understand nature as opposed to culture) but it can lead to a strong predisposition.
 The father who feels offended because you have used his personal name reacts as though you had broken a natural law.
 You ought to call him a father because of the way things are in reality, such as that he conceived you and loves you.
 Ironically, the same form of address devalues your dog.
 He ought to call your dog Charlie because your relationship with this animal is also a loving reality, as valid as the ‘biological’ reality your father invokes.
-However, both arguments are a cultural game that has little to do with the science of biology.

 This kind of ambivalent, pseudo-natural attachment is the foundation of every society.
 It is probably why we have such long childhoods compared to other animals, and certainly why our bond with parents and grandparents lasts for a lifetime—a feature we only share with a handful of other species, and even then only in the case of grandmas.[v]
 What is more, these bonds can transcend a lifetime, as they are bonds between characters more than between persons.
 In a way, we are eternal children who are being watched by parents and gods of all kinds, and who are also watchers insofar as children, too, have a biological interest in these idealistic relationships.